yetzt/node-typojs/readme.md

 ### typo(string, extended, callback(typos))

 * `string` is a String you want to get typos for
-* `extended` generates more, less common typos
+* `extended` generates more, less common typos (optional)
-* `callback` is a callback method with all generated typos as first argument
+* `callback` is a callback method with all generated typos as first argument (optional)

+_If no callback method is specified, the generated typos will be returned instead._

 ## Example